DigitalCloud/laravel-postgis/README.md

             ->get();
 ```

-### 2. whereDistance
+#### 2. whereDistance
-check the distance between a point and other points in database:
+check the distance between a point and other points in database
 ```PHP
        UserLocation::WhereDistance(new Point($atitude,$longitude), ">", 50)
             ->with("user")